Salt Lake City: 2010 census

 The median age was 30 years.
 For every 100 females, there were 102.6 males.
 For every 100 females age 18 and over, there were 101.2 males.
 The median income for a household in the city was $36,944, and the median income for a family was $45,140.
 Males had a median income of $31,511 versus $26,403 for females.
 The per capita income for the city was $20,752.
 15.3% of the population and 10.4% of families were below the poverty line.
 Out of the total population, 18.7% of those under the age of 18 and 8.5% of those 65 and older were living below the poverty line.

 According to the Census Bureau's American Community Survey of 2017, the highest disparity in income in Utah is in Salt Lake City.
 Salt Lake City's GINI Index score was 0.4929, compared with the state's overall score of 0.423.
-The west-side areas of Salt Lake have the lowest-incomes while areas like the upper Avenues, have much higher incomes.
+The west-side areas of Salt Lake have the lowest incomes, while areas like the upper Avenues have much higher incomes.
 Other Utah cities with relatively high scores include Provo, 0.4734; and Ogden, 0.4632.

-Less than 50% of Salt Lake City's residents are members of the Church of Jesus Christ of Latter-day Saints.
-This is a much lower proportion than in Utah's more rural municipalities; altogether, The Church of Jesus Christ of Latter-day Saints members make up about 62% of Utah's population.
+Less than 50% of Salt Lake City's residents are members of the LDS Church.
+This is a much lower proportion than in Utah's more suburban municipalities; altogether, LDS Church members make up about 62% of Utah's population.

 The Rose Park and Glendale sections are predominantly Spanish-speaking with Hispanic and Latino Americans accounting for 60% of public school-children.
 The Centro Civico Mexicano acts as a community gathering point for the Wasatch Front's estimated 300,000 Latinos, Mexican President Vicente Fox began his 2006 US tour in Salt Lake City.